-1. What is the basic pathophysiology of acute pulmonary edema (APE)?
+1. What is the basic pathophysiology of APE?
 How does this differ from a CHF exacerbation?

 2. What medications do you use for immediate management of APE and why?

-Morphine, although long a part of the APE algorithm is not effective in afterload reduction, and has been shown in observational and retrospective studies (e.g., Peacock, et al, for the ADHERE registry) to increase morbidity and mortality.
+Morphine and loop diuretics represent two previously recommended interventions that have been found to be less helpful and potentially harmful.
+Morphine, long a part of the APE algorithim, is not effective in afterload reduction and has been shown in observational and retrospective studies to increase morbidity and mortality (Hoffman, 1987; Sacchetti, 1993; Sacchetti, 1999; Peacock, 2008).
 It should no longer be part of our treatment package.

 4. When do you intubate?

 As with all critical disease processes, the decision to intubate is a clinical one.
 There are no guidelines, lab values or vital signs that can give you this answer.
 In general, these patients are older and have less cardio-pulmonary reserve and, as a result, tend to tire quickly.

 Failure to oxygenate or ventilate, evidence of tiring, and failure to tolerate NIPPV are just some of the criteria used to consider intubation.
 It is important to note that intubation and mechanical ventilation will allow the patient to decrease their work of breathing and increase the available energy for myocardial demand, which may improve cardiac function.

 Furosemide in the Treatment of Acute Pulmonary Edema from the emDocs BlogEMCRit Podcast 1 – Sympathetic Crashing Acute Pulmonary Edema